Last Updated: January 29, 2020

 For the IIoT to obtain the same adoption and growth rate the same approach needs to be taken.
 The widely adopted MQTT message transport can be thought of like HTTP i.e. providing an open and interoperable messaging framework.
 But the IIoT is missing the “definition” of the data in the payload.
 Therefore Sparkplug can be thought of like the HTML of IIoT.

 Sparkplug infrastructures are not intended to replace OPC but rather complement it.
 In existing brownfield industrial sites, OPC-UA polling engines are used to gain access to the raw Process Variables, for example.
 That said, Sparkplug is a better choice than OPC-UA in a wide range of scenarios.
 Here are a few points to consider:

 Moreover, the Eclipse IoT working group is the home to a variety of protocol implementations, such as Eclipse Californium (CoAP), Eclipse Cyclone DDS (DDS), Eclipse Milo (OPC-UA) and Eclipse Paho (MQTT), among others.
 Ultimately, we believe it is up to developers to pick the right tool for their project.

-A. Initially, the working group will host the Sparkplug specification project and Eclipse Tahu, an existing implementation of the standard.
+Initially, the working group will host the Sparkplug specification project and Eclipse Tahu, an existing implementation of the standard.
 The current Sparkplug (version B) specification was contributed to the Eclipse Foundation by Cirrus Link Solutions.
 But since the development of the Sparkplug B specification, there have been many suggestions by both end customers and vendors for additional capabilities and features.